DO CRABS AND LOBSTERS FEEL PAIN?

 Exploring how far animals are prepared to ‘trade-off’ things that are valuable to them to avoid 'pain'

-Using such methods, the strongest evidence yet that crustaceans feel pain has been presented by Professor Robert Elwood and his colleagues from Queens University Belfast.
+A number of scientists have examined the evidence for pain in crustaceans and found compelling evidence in their favour (see our scientific briefing).
+However, the strongest evidence yet that crustaceans feel pain has been presented by Professor Robert Elwood and his colleagues from Queens University Belfast.
 In 2012, they conducted a study to observe whether European shore crabs would not only respond to a painful stimulus (which could be mere reflex) but that they would actually experience it.

 You can listen to Prof Elwood talk to BBC Radio 5 about his research and the implications below: